rdw20170120/workstation/HowTo-use_this_project.md

 then activate new shell.
 Having learned that lesson,
 let's never use `set -x`
-in a BASH script
+in a Bash script
 intended to be `source`d
 (except by the user while troubleshooting).
 Similarly,
-the `set -e` BASH option is problematic because its haphazard behavior does not deliver on its promised usefulness.
+the `set -e` Bash option is problematic because its haphazard behavior does not deliver on its promised usefulness.